MatthewReid854/reliability/docs/Quickstart for reliability.rst

 Installation and upgrading
 --------------------------

+If you are new to using Python, you will first need to install a `Python 3 <https://www.python.org/downloads/>`_ interpreter and also install an IDE so that you can interact with the code.
+There are many `good IDEs <https://www.guru99.com/python-ide-code-editor.html>`_ available including `Pycharm <https://www.jetbrains.com/pycharm/>`_, `Spyder <https://www.spyder-ide.org/>`_ and `Jupyter <https://jupyter.org/install.html>`_.

-To install *reliability* for the first time, open your command prompt and type:
+Once you have Python installed, to install *reliability* for the first time, open your command prompt and type:

 .. code-block:: console